WestDRI/visualizethis/content/webinar.md

 <font size="+3">2023 *Visualize This!* Contest</font>

 Last Friday (Sep-15) we launched the *Visualize This!* Contest.

+### Who are we?

+We are the Alliance's {{<a "https://ccvis.netlify.app/about" "National Visualization Team">}} comprised of HPC analysts from the Alliance's regional partners (ACENET, Calcul Québec, Compute Ontario) and universities in Western Canada (SFU, Univ of Alberta, Univ of Calgary).
+- Hosted by [the Digital Research Alliance of Canada](https://alliancecan.ca) and its regional / institutional partners

 ### Now in its 6th year

 - {{<a "https://visualizethis.netlify.app" "2023:">}} Halloween storm over Eastern Canada <ins>and</ins> the
   Normalized difference vegetation index
 - {{<a "https://scivis2021.netlify.app" "2020-2021:">}} Earth's Mantle Convection
-  {{< figure src="https://ccvis.netlify.app/ieee2021.png" title="In 2020-2021 we partnered with IEEE Vis to host the international 2021 SciVis Contest" >}}
+  {{< figure src="https://ccvis.netlify.app/ieee2021.png" title="Figure 1: In 2020-2021 we partnered with IEEE Vis to host the international 2021 SciVis Contest" >}}
 - {{<a "https://scivis2021.netlify.app/2019" "2019:">}} Incompressible transitional air flow over a wind turbine section <ins>or</ins> bring your own data
 - {{<a "https://scivis2021.netlify.app/2018" "2018:">}} Interaction of a large protein structure with a cell's membrane
   <ins>and</ins> Linked humanities data
 - {{<a "https://scivis2021.netlify.app/2017" "2017:">}} Airflow around counter-rotating wind turbines
 - {{<a "https://scivis2021.netlify.app/2016" "2016:">}} Visualizing multiple variables in a global ocean model

-### Who are we?

-We are the Alliance's {{<a "https://ccvis.netlify.app/about" "National Visualization Team">}} composed of HPC analysts from the Alliance's regional partners (ACENET, Calcul Québec, Compute Ontario) and universities in Western Canada (SFU, Univ of Alberta, Univ of Calgary).
-- Hosted by [the Digital Research Alliance of Canada](https://alliancecan.ca) and its regional / institutional partners

 ### Why we host these contests